hoondan/hoondan.github.io/README.md

-# Landing Page Jekyll theme
+# 시작이 반이다.

-Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)
+#Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)

 ## How to use
  - Place a image in `/img/services/`